 In certain circumstances an amniocentesis may be indicated to assess a pregnancy at risk for congenital infection (eg. potential cytomegalovirus or toxoplasmosis infection).

 An amniocentesis is performed with the use of continuous ultrasound guidance to facilitate accurate placement of the needle into the amniotic sac without interaction with the fetus.

 A preliminary ultrasound examination is conducted to assess the pregnancy and pelvic structures.
 Following the application of povidone iodine to sterilise the maternal skin, a 22 gauge needle is inserted through the abdominal wall.
 We do not routinely administer local anaesthetic for amniocentesis procedures.
 The ultrasound transducer rests on the maternal skin at all times to ensure the needle enters the amniotic sac at the safest location so as to avoid contact with the fetus.
-A 10 cc syringe is attached to the amniocentesis needle once it is correctly positioned within the amniotic sac and 12-15 mls of amniotic fluid is aspirated.
+A 10 cc syringe is attached to the amniocentesis needle once it is correctly positioned within the amniotic sac and about 15 mls of amniotic fluid is aspirated.
 The needle is within the amniotic sac for about 30-60 seconds.
 In general only a single needle insertion is required.

 Documentation of the maternal blood group is required at the time of the amniocentesis.
 Women who are Rhesus negative will need to have an injection of anti-D following the amniocentesis (which will be administered by the medical staff at Women’s Imaging Services immediately following the amniocentesis).

 In general, a preliminary chromosome result is available in 24- 36 hours.
 The full fetal chromosome result will take 10-14 days on average.